 Helpful tips for using Trust & Will

 Thanks to modern technology, creating a will is a simple administrative task that you can check off your to-do list — on your own time — in about 20 minutes.
 That said, there are some items and conversations you can have prior to creating a will to make the process even more seamless and, arguably, the peace of mind will be a bit sweeter.

 Talk to potential guardians

 The most sensitive conversation is probably the one to have first.
 Sure, technically you could do this after the fact, but the legally responsible thing to do is talk to guardians before you appoint them.
-Talking to your loved ones about death can be uncomfortable, but it’s essential to have these discussions — especially when children are involved.
+Talking to your loved ones about death can be uncomfortable, but it’s important to have these discussions — especially when children are involved.
 Whether it’s your parents, a sibling or a close friend, you’ll need to discuss your wishes to list them as a guardian for your child if anything were to happen to you and your partner.
-Additionally, this is the right time to talk about financial preparedness for the unexpected (i.e., life insurance, college savings plans, and savings accounts) and both you and the guardian’s perception of financially preparing for dependents.
+Additionally, this is the right time to talk about financial preparedness for the unexpected (i.e. life insurance, college savings plans, and savings accounts) and both you and the guardian’s perception of financially preparing for dependents.

 Note: a similar conversation should be had with potential guardians of a pet.

 Take a quick inventory of your important items

 It may not be necessary to list every single item you own, but if you have some family heirlooms or those with sentimental value – list them.
 For example, who would you leave the ring grandma gave you to?
 Or, what about those travel souvenirs your late grandfather gave you?
 Now is the time to list them.

 Think about how you’d like to distribute your assets and plan to list them